The DREAM Student Advisory Board

 K Wheeler - University of Washington (WA)

-After graduation, K plans to attend law school and become a disability rights lawyer.
+After graduation, K plans to attend law school and become a disability rights lawyer with a focus on policy.
+After working as a lawyer for a few years, K has plans to work their way up the political ladder with the hopes of one day being President of the United States.
 K has a passion for accessibility born through their personal experiences of being a congenital amputee and the experiences of people around them.
-One of their biggest passions is increasing the accessibility of emergency evacuations.
+One of their biggest passions is researching the connection between sexual assault and disability, which the topic of their honors thesis.